rendall/icebreakers/QUESTIONS.md

   * Is there a household chore you actually enjoy doing?
   * On an airplane, do you prefer the window or aisle seat?
   * Shark diving, bungee jumping, or skydiving?
-  * What activity helps you relieve stress?
-  * What are you hilariously bad at?
   * What assumption have you made that went very wrong?
-  * What big problem do you think technology will solve next?
   * What book do you own but have never read?
   * What breed of dog do you think you would be?
   * What career do you think you would hate the most?
   * What class you took in school has been most useful for your job?
   * What do you do during your commute?
   * What do you think is the best workplace snack?
-  * What do you wish was illegal?
   * What is the most awkward thing that ever happened to you during an interview?
   * What kind of texter are you?
 (Fast?
 Slow?
 Lots of little texts?
 Perfect spelling and grammar?)
   * What movie do you never get tired of watching?